CJ-Felicitas/CJ-Felicitas/README.md

-I usually work for fintech projects, there's nothing much to see in here, most of my works are in a closed source.
+Software Engineer and a Devops Engineer for fintech projects, nothing much to see in here, most of my works are in a closed source.